Amol Rajan

 Amol Rajan (/əˈmoʊl/, ə-MOHL; born 4 July 1983) is an Indian–British journalist, broadcaster and writer working in the United Kingdom.
-Formerly the media editor of BBC News, he has been a presenter on the Today programme on BBC Radio 4 since 2021 and University Challenge on BBC Two since 2023.
-Before joining the BBC, Rajan was the editor of the newspaper The Independent from 2013 to 2016.
+Formerly the media editor of BBC News, he presented the Today programme on BBC Radio 4 from 2021 to 2026.
+He has presented University Challenge on BBC Two since 2023.
+Prior to joining the BBC, Rajan was the editor of The Independent newspaper between 2013 and 2016.

 Early life and education

-Rajan was born in 1983 in Kolkata, India, to a mother from Pune and a Tamil father from Kumbakonam.
+Rajan was born in 1983 in Kolkata, India, to a mother from Pune and a Tamil father (who worked for a bank), from Kumbakonam.
 Because of Tamil naming customs, Rajan was born V. Amol, with the V. for his father's given name of Varadarajan.
 This name was modified to Amol Varadarajan when he came to England and the family later adopted the surname Rajan.

-Rajan was three when his family moved to England, and he was raised in Tooting, South West London.
+Rajan, who has an older brother, was three when his family moved to Chiswick, he later attended Hillbrook Primary School in Tooting, South West London, where he was raised.
 The son of Hindu parents, he has said that he has been a "non-believer" in religion since the age of 15 and that he does not believe in God.
-He was educated at Graveney School in Tooting and graduated with a degree in English from Downing College, Cambridge, where he contributed to Varsity.
-He was editor of the student newspaper for a term in 2005.
+Rajan was educated at Graveney School in Tooting and graduated with a degree in English from Downing College, Cambridge, contributing to and editing the Varsity student newspaper.
 At the age of 18, Rajan worked in the Foreign and Commonwealth Office (FCO) through his gap year.